 With all the technological advancements that it has to offer, it can actually make a big difference in the way surgeries are performed but researchers and doctors in India are still not completely sure about this.

-Artificial limbs that can help people walk, artificial eyes that help blind people see!
-Who knew that original body parts can be replaced by artificial ones.
+Artificial limbs that can help people walk, bionic eyes that help blind people see!
+Who knew that original body parts can be replaced by bionic body parts.
 Welcome to the new world of bionics.
 Traditional applications of bionics in healthcare, including artificial organs replacing, mimicking and even enhancing biological function when compared to native organic equivalents, is quite old.
-Recently there has been a new wave of bio-inspired treatments that act through the reorganisation of the existing biological organs in an individual to enhance physiology.
+Recently there has been a new wave of bio-inspired treatments that act through the reorganization of the existing biological organs in an individual to enhance physiology.

 According to Suresh Ramu, CEO Cytecare Hospital, “Bionics, which is a combination of biology and electronic equipment, is gaining a rising demand in India, even though the technology is currently in its developing stages.
 Presently, many medical institutions prefer bionics over organ transplants or usage of traditional methods such as a wooden leg or a marble or glass eye.
 However, bionics still has a long way to go as it requires a more growth inductive environment for further development.”

 “Bionics, when extended to the field of medicine, seeks to replace or enhance organs or parts of the human body using artificial prosthesis.
 The market is expected to grow at a CAGR of 7.1 percent from 2012 to 2017 to reach $17.82 billion by 2017,” according to report by MarketsandMarkets.

 In another report by Mordor Intelligence, “The Indian artificial organs and bionics market is expected to reach USD 2.15 billion by the end of 2019.
 The CAGR during this period of estimation is expected to be 11.65 percent.”